 In the realm of structural engineering, the behavior of structural adhesives stands as a pivotal yet complex enigma.
 These polymeric materials provide the cohesion and longevity of a wide array of engineered structures, from aircraft to automotive components.
 Their primary challenge lies in predicting their fatigue life, especially under the influence of cyclic loads.
-Such calculations are challenging and demanding in
+Such calculations are challenging and demanding in terms of precision and efficiency.

-One path to solution is the integration of Artificial terms of precision and efficiency.
-Intelligence (AI) and Machine Learning (ML) into materials science.
-Recognized for its ability to Structural adhesive joints are rather complex; they address complex problems through learning from consist of an adhesive (typically a polymer) and existing knowledge, AI provides a promising two substrates, which can consist of metal, avenue for structural modeling by generating polymer or composite materials.
-As one can mathematical expressions that capture the imagine, this inherent complexity makes it challenging to assess their fatigue performance, let alone to optimize it in a next step.
+Structural adhesive joints are rather complex; they consist of an adhesive (typically a polymer) and two substrates, which can consist of metal, polymer or composite materials.
+As one can imagine, this inherent complexity makes it challenging to assess their fatigue performance, let alone to optimize it in a next step.